TickTalk 5 Review (2026): Better Battery & Smarter GPS

 Setup: As mentioned, initial setup was smooth.
 QR code pairing, account creation, and basic configuration took about 20 minutes.
 Adding contacts and geofences added another 10 minutes.
 Total time from opening the box to having a fully functional watch: about 30 minutes.
 That's reasonable.

 Daily Use: The app's home screen shows the watch's current location on a map, the battery level, and recent activity.
 It's clean and functional.
-Tapping into the map gives you location history with a timeline view, which I found useful for reviewing my son's afterschool movements without having to call and ask.
+Tapping into the map gives you location history with a timeline view, which I found useful for reviewing our tester's afterschool movements without having to call and ask.

 Notification Management: The app pushes notifications for geofence crossings, SOS alerts, low battery, and incoming messages.
 You can configure which notifications you want, and the settings are granular enough to avoid notification overload.
 I kept geofence and SOS alerts on, turned off individual call notifications, and that worked well.